-The hazard identification and ranking was obtained from the Hazard Identification Workshop.
-Each hazard profile includes a summary of the Hazard Identification Workshop identified risk factors and overall rank for each hazard, in addition to the detailed hazard description, historical occurrences, and projected future probability, magnitude, and frequency.
+The hazard identification and ranking were obtained from the hazard identification exercise.
+Each hazard profile includes a summary of the hazard identification exercise identified risk factors and overall rank for each hazard, in addition to the detailed hazard description, historical occurrences, and projected future probability, magnitude, and frequency.

-The Hazard Identification Workshop was conducted as a participatory Steering Committee workshop to identify the potential hazards within Zone 7's service area.
-The Hazard Identification Workshop was facilitated utilizing an interactive spreadsheet program that asks specific questions of potential hazards and then rates them accordingly.
+Each member of the Steering Committee participated in the hazard identification exercise to update the perceived vulnerability for the identified hazards.
+The hazard identification exercise was facilitated utilizing an interactive spreadsheet program that asks specific questions on potential hazards and then rates them accordingly.
 These questions guide the team in the correct facilitation and application of the program.
-Table3.1 summarizes the Hazard Identification Workshop risk factors, lists the descriptions of each factor, provides the specific descriptor choices for each risk factor and description, and summarizes the risk ranking associated with each hazard:
+Table 3.1 summarizes the hazard identification exercise risk factors, lists the descriptions of each factor, provides the specific descriptor choices for each risk factor and description, and summarizes the risk ranking associated with each hazard.